 Application

-The majority of international schools in Singapore will charge an application fee, which ranges from $500 to $1,000 SGD per kid and is either non-refundable or partially refundable.
-This cost is due only after an application and necessary documents have been sent and a spot has been confirmed by the school.
+The majority of international schools in Singapore will charge an application fee, which ranges from around SGD 500 to SGD 1,000 per child and is either non-refundable or partially refundable.
+This cost is due only after an application and necessary documents have been sent, and a spot has been confirmed by the school.

 Many schools host yearly open houses or participate in education fairs, where you may be eligible for registration fee waivers or significant discounts.
 We suggest that you frequently check the school’s website for information on these available dates.

 After accepting your offer letter, there is a non-refundable enrollment or registration fee for all new applicants.
-This can cost upwards of $3,000 SGD.
+This can cost upwards of SGD 3,000.

 Others

-The cost of transportation, school lunches, uniforms, technology fees, and test fees for IB or IGCSE schools might add an additional $10,000 SGD every year.
+The cost of transportation, school lunches, uniforms, technology fees, and test fees for IB or IGCSE schools can add several thousand SGD every year.

 Some schools may also require a one-time or annual facility fee for the maintenance of the school’s campus.
 These prices can be quite steep.
-For instance, the Australian International School will charge a one-time, non-refundable facility fee of $5,376 SGD per child.
+For instance, the Australian International School charges a one-time, non-refundable facility fee per child; confirm the current amount with the school.

 Tips for Choosing a School